ameijin/quicketl/docs/user-guide/backends/pandas.md

 # Pandas Backend

 Pandas is the most widely-used Python data analysis library.
-ETLX supports Pandas via Ibis for compatibility with existing workflows.
+QuickETL supports Pandas via Ibis for compatibility with existing workflows.

 ## Installation

-Pandas is included with the base ETLX installation:
+Pandas is included with the base QuickETL installation:

 ```bash
 pip install quicketl